xiph/opus/dnn/README.md

    ```

 1. Or with C on a CPU (C inference is much faster):
-   First extract the model files nnet_data.h and nnet_data.c
+   First extract the model files nnet\_data.h and nnet\_data.c
    ```
-   ./dump_lpcnet.py lpcnet_model_name.h5
+   ./training_tf2/dump_lpcnet.py lpcnet_model_name.h5
    ```
-   and move the generated nnet_data.* files to the src/ directory.
+   and move the generated nnet\_data.\* files to the src/ directory.
-   Then you just need to rebuild the software and use lpcnet_demo as explained above.
+   Then you just need to rebuild the software and use lpcnet\_demo as explained above.

 # Speech Material for Training